 - There is no further selection process to take part in WAOH.

-- By completing registration, the Artist agrees to accept and abide by any rules of ELC and any other regulations provided as part of WAOH.
+- By completing registration, the Artist agrees to accept and abide by any rules of LBW and any other regulations provided as part of WAOH.

 - The £5 Artist Seeking House fee is non-refundable.

 - ELC will only refund the registration fee (£70/£75) if the Artist or Open House Host cancels the event in writing (firstname.lastname@example.org) before midnight 10 July 2019.

 - The Artist is responsible for inputting the correct copy and image onto the WAOH website.
 LBW will not offer refunds for listings with incorrect information.